pact-foundation/pact-python/README.md

 # Using a pact broker

 - For OSS Pact Broker, use broker_username / broker_password
-- For Pactflow Pact Broker, use broker_token
+- For PactFlow Pact Broker, use broker_token

 success, logs = verifier.verify_with_broker(
     # broker_username=PACT_BROKER_USERNAME,